EJP

 Borrell: EU to hold accountable those ‘in the way of de-escalation’

-EU High Representative for Foreign Affairs and Security Policy Josep Borrell is due to leave his post in the fall.
-He will be replaced by Kaja Kallas, the outgoing Prime Minister of Estonia.
+EU High Representative for Foreign Affairs and Security Policy Josep Borrell is due to leave his post at the end of the month.

 The outgoing E.U. diplomat did not clarify who Brussels deems hampering de-escalation.